 The project has identified several inhibitors of inflammasome activation in a high-content screen.
-Inflammasome activation is a hallmark of several and complex monogenic systemic autoinflammatory diseases for which only few standard therapies exist.
+Inflammasome activation is a hallmark of several monogenic and complex systemic auto-inflammatory diseases for which only few standard therapies exist.
 In addition, inflammasome activation plays a central role in the pathogenesis of additional diseases such as contact dermatitis.
 The identified inhibitors are evaluated for their use in the different indications.
 One compound has the potential to be repurposed.